How does violence impact the mental health of LGBTQ+ and intersex people in Peru?

 Image: More Equality.

-Almost all of them reported after-effects after conversion therapy: mental health problems (71%), depression (36%), post-traumatic stress (24%).
-The study found that "there is an association between having undergone conversion therapy and a higher rate of suicidal ideation and thoughts and problematic substance use."
-These figures are reflected in the testimony given to Más Igualdad by Majo, a 30-year-old lesbian: "The consequence was that I became extremely depressed and attempted suicide again."
+Almost all reported lasting effects after the “conversion therapies”: mental health problems (71%), depression (36%), and post-traumatic stress (24%).
+The study found “an association between having undergone ‘conversion therapies’ and a higher rate of suicidal thoughts and ideation, as well as problematic substance use.”
+These figures are reflected in the testimony given to Más Igualdad by Majo, a 30-year-old lesbian: “The consequence was that I became extremely depressed and attempted suicide again.”.

-Exclusive health
+Exclusionary health

 No Exit